Strapontin/PeriodicElementsCollection/README.md

 ### LINK tokens
 In order for the application to work as intended, the subscription contract needs to own enough LINK to start a VRF request.
 In order to incentivize users to fund LINKs to the contract, they would earn cards/packs for doing so.
 The amount of the reward should depend on the amount of LINK transfered.

-# Improving ideas for this project
-- Reduce Chainlink's gas consumption when calling `fulfillRandomWords`.
-Just store the array of randomWords with the requestId and the state of the request.
-The users can mint their elements after.
+### Handling Randomness
+To reduce LINK consumption when calling Chainlink's VRF, the results are stored, but no logic is applied.

+The logic can then be applied manually by the user, to avoid extra token consumption or callback revert, causing the caller to lose funds.

 # Foundry Doc